robertoostenveld/unicorn2xx/README.md

 ## Unicorn2audio

-This resamples the EEG data to an audio sample rate and streams it to a virtual (or real) audio interface.
+This resamples the EEG data to an audio sample rate and streams it as float32 values to a virtual (or real) audio interface.
 This can for example be used with [BlackHole](https://github.com/ExistentialAudio/BlackHole) or SoundFlower on macOS, or [VB-Audio Cable](https://vb-audio.com/Cable/index.htm) on Windows.

+Since the float32 audio output must be scaled between -1 and +1, the `unicorn2audio` application implements a high-pass filter to remove electrode offsets and drifts.
+This also means that the offset and slow fluctuations in the accelerometer battery and counter channels is removed.
+Furthermore, it implements an automatic scaling to fit the signal amplitude between -1 and +1.
+The scaling is automaticallu adjusted to the most extreme values that are observed.

 # External dependencies